-- CD34: The 115 kD glycoprotein antigen, expressed by 1-2% of normal bone marrow mononuclear cells, that is defined by a specific monoclonal antibody (anti-CD34) using the standardized cluster of differentiation (CD) terminology. - Cellular therapy: The administration of products with the intent of providing effector cells in the treatment of disease or support of other therapy. - Cellular therapy product: Somatic cell-based product (e.g., mobilized-HPC, mononuclear cells, cord blood cells, mesenchymal stromalimmune effector cells, genetically modified cells, natural killer cellsand others) that is procured from a donor and intended for processing and or administration. - Chain of custody: Concurrent, permanent, auditable documentation illustrating the guardianship of a cell or gene therapy product from its origin through its final disposition. - Chain of identity: The permanent and transparent association of a cell or gene therapy's unique identifiers from procurement of tissue or cells throughout the full product(s) lifecycle including post treatment monitoring. - Chimerism: The coexistence of cells of more than one genotype in a single individual.
-In cellular therapy, chimerism generally refers to the presence of allogeneic donor cells in the recipient. - Chimeric antigen receptor: Artificial receptor that combines an antigen specificity domain coupled with an intracellular signaling domain typically expressed by an immune effector cell (e.g., T cell or natural killer cell). - Chimerism testing: Assessment of the presence of allogeneic donor cells in a cellular therapy product recipient using any assay of informative genetic markers that distinguishes donor from recipient cells.

-- Circular of Information: An extension of container labels that includes the use of the cellular therapy product, indications, contraindications, side effects and hazards, dosage, and administration recommendations. - Clinical Program: An integrated medical team providing cellular therapy services and housed in a defined location that includes a Clinical Program Director and demonstrates common staff training, protocols, Standard Operating Procedures, quality management systems, clinical outcome analysis, and regular interaction among clinical sites. - Collection: Any procedure for procuring and labeling a cellular therapy product regardless of technique or source. - Collection Facility: Service: An entity providing the service of cellular therapy product collection. - Competency: Ability to adequately perform a specific procedure or task according to direction. - Complaint: Any written, oral, or electronic communication about a problem associated with a cellular therapy product-or with; a service related to the collection, processing, storage, distribution, or administration of a cellular therapy product; or clinical care. - Continuum of care: The delivery of health care over a period of time.
-In patients with a disease, this covers all phases of illness from diagnosis to the end of life. - Cord blood: The whole blood, including HPC, collected from placental and umbilical cord blood vessels after the umbilical cord has been clamped. - Corrective action: Action taken to eliminate the root causes of an existing discrepancy or other undesirable situation to prevent recurrence. - Corrective action plan: A document describing the step-by-step plan of action to achieve a defined outcome or resolution of an identified occurrence or noncompliance. - Courier: An individual trained and competent in transport or shipping of cellular therapy products. - Critical: The quality of any element employed in cellular therapy product manufacturing to potentially change the identity, purity, potency, or safety of the cellular therapy product if altered or omitted.
+- Chain of identity: The permanent and transparent association of a cell or gene therapy's unique identifiers from procurement of tissue or cells throughout the full product(s) lifecycle including post treatment monitoring. - Chimerism: The coexistence of cells of more than one genotype in a single individual.
+In cellular therapy, chimerism generally refers to the presence of allogeneic donor cells in the recipient. - Chimeric antigen receptor: Artificial receptor that combines an antigen specificity domain coupled with an intracellular signaling domain typically expressed by an immune effector cell (e.g., T cell or natural killer cell). - Chimerism testing: Assessment of the presence of allogeneic donor cells in a cellular therapy product recipient using any assay of informative genetic markers that distinguishes donor from recipient cells. - Circular of Information: An extension of container labels that includes the use of the cellular therapy product, indications, contraindications, side effects and hazards, dosage, and administration recommendations. - Clinical Program: An integrated medical team providing cellular therapy services and housed in a defined location that includes a Clinical Program Director and demonstrates common staff training, protocols, Standard Operating Procedures, quality management systems, clinical outcome analysis, and regular interaction among clinical sites. - Collection: Any procedure for procuring and labeling a cellular therapy product regardless of technique or source. - Collection Service: An entity providing the service of cellular therapy product collection. - Competency: Ability to adequately perform a specific procedure or task according to direction. - Complaint: Any written, oral, or electronic communication about a problem associated with a cellular therapy product; a service related to the collection, processing, storage, distribution, or administration of a cellular therapy product; or clinical care. - Continuum of care: The delivery of health care over a period of time.
+In patients with a disease, this covers all phases of illness from diagnosis to the end of life. - Cord blood: The whole blood, including HPC, collected from placental and umbilical cord blood vessels after the umbilical cord has been clamped. - Corrective action: Action taken to eliminate the causes of an existing discrepancy or other undesirable situation to prevent recurrence. - Corrective action plan: A document describing the step-by-step plan of action to achieve a defined outcome or resolution of an identified occurrence or noncompliance. - Courier: An individual trained and competent in transport or shipping of cellular therapy products. - Critical: The quality of any element employed in cellular therapy product manufacturing to potentially change the identity, purity, potency, or safety of the cellular therapy product if altered or omitted.
 "Element" includes, but is not limited to, materials, equipment, personnel, documents, or facilities.

-For example, DMSO is a critical reagent because omitting it from the freezing medium will cause loss of cells during freezing and thawing., personnel, documents, or facilities. - Cytokine release syndrome: A non-antigen-specific toxicity that occurs as a result of high-level immune activation. - Designee: An individual with appropriate education, experience, or expertise who is given the authority to assume a specific responsibility.
-The person appointing the designee retains ultimate responsibility. - Deviation: The action of departing from an established course of action or accepted practice.
+- Cytokine release syndrome: A non-antigen-specific toxicity that occurs as a result of high-level immune activation. - Designee: An individual with appropriate education, experience, or expertise who is given the authority to assume a specific responsibility.
+The person appointing the designee retains ultimate responsibility.

+Deviation: The action of departing from an established course of action or accepted practice.